Taysha Gene Therapies (TSHA)

 AI Analysis | Feedback

-Kamran Alam serves as the Chief Financial Officer and Corporate Secretary of Taysha Gene Therapies.
-With over two decades of experience in finance and strategic leadership within the pharmaceutical and other industries, he has a strong background in financial analysis, budgeting, and mergers & acquisitions.
-Alam previously served as VP Finance at AveXis, where he was instrumental in its acquisition by Novartis.
-Most recently, he was the Senior Vice President of Finance and Principal Financial Officer at Rocket Pharmaceuticals.
+Kamran Alam was appointed Chief Financial Officer of Taysha Gene Therapies in May 2024.
+He is a finance executive with experience in follow-on financings and mergers and acquisitions.
+Mr. Alam previously served as Vice President, Finance and Deputy Chief Financial Officer at AveXis, where he played a key role in the company's acquisition by Novartis.
+Most recently, he served as Senior Vice President Finance and Principal Financial Officer at Rocket Pharma.

-Sukumar Nagendran, M.D., President, Head of Research and Development, and Director
+Sukumar (Suku) Nagendran, M.D., President and Head of Research & Development

 AI Analysis | Feedback